algal/scrubbercube/README.md

 # Scrubber and the 3D Scrubber

-This is a simple example of using the Light Table plugin [Scrubber][https://github.com/stratospark/lt-scrubber] to manipulate CSS transform values.
+This is a simple example of using the Light Table plugin [Scrubber](https://github.com/stratospark/lt-scrubber) to manipulate CSS transform values.

-The HTML5/CSS cube comes from this [CodePen sample][http://cssdeck.com/labs/simple-css3-3d-cube], which also shows animation and works on non-Webkit browsers.
+This style of scrubbing interface to manipulate code values, with real-time feedback of the result, has been popularized by Mr Bret Victor, and is available via his JS library [Tangle](http://worrydream.com/Tangle/).

+## example

+Here's a video of what this example looks like in Light Table:

+<a href="screenscrubber_video.gif'></a>

-# How to use
+## How to use

 The Light Table docs are great.
 In summary, use CTRL-SPACE to open up a siderbar letting you type the names of commands to execute.